kechan/KEJSONModel/README.md

 ###How to use?
 Read the [wiki](https://github.com/kechan/KEJSONModel/wiki) for a quick walk through.
+Or just clone the project and take a look at the Unit Test for a concrete example.
+The target built is a static library (with the header file included in "Copy Files"
+Build Phases).
+You can either integrate this library into your own project, or just drop the 2 files (KEJSONModel.h, .m) into your own project.